jzhobes/MessageHub/README.md

 # MessageHub

 MessageHub is a unified local viewer for your personal chat archives.
-It aggregates and displays message history from **Facebook**, **Instagram**, and **Google Chat** exports in a single, modern web interface.
+It aggregates and displays message history from **Facebook**, **Instagram**, **Google Chat**, and **Google Voice** exports in a single, modern web interface.

 ## Features

-- **Unified Dashboard:** Toggle seamlessly between Facebook Messenger, Instagram DMs, and Google Chat histories.
+- **Unified Dashboard:** Toggle between Facebook Messenger, Instagram DMs, Google Chat, and Google Voice histories.
+- **Global Search:** Instantly search all archives.
+Click any result to **jump** to that message in its original context, preserving timeline history.
 - **Rich Media Support:** View photos, videos, and reactions directly in the chat stream.
-- **Instant Search:** Search across all messages and threads using a local SQLite backend.
 - **Automated Ingestion:** A single script handles Zip extraction, data merging, and database population.

 ## Project Structure